Profile: Sri Lanka's Finance Minister Mangala Samaraweera

-COLOMBO Following is a profile of Sri Lanka's newly-appointed Finance and Media Minister Mangala Pinsiri Samaraweera who assumed office on May 22.
+COLOMBO (Reuters) - Following is a profile of Sri Lanka's newly-appointed Finance and Media Minister Mangala Pinsiri Samaraweera who assumed office on May 22.

 Key facts: